faizan-ahmad5/100-plus-cpp-programs/README.md

 ### 120. **Convert Binary to Decimal**
 Write a C++ program to convert a binary number to the decimal number system.

+### 121. **Pascal Triangle**
+Write a program to print Pascal's triangle up to n rows.

+### 122. **Filter and Average of Array**
+Read the entries of an array of 10 integers from the user.
+Compute `x` as the average of the 10 entries, then display those entries that are greater than or equal to `x`.
+Finally, print the calculated average.

+### 123. **Minimum and Maximum Distance in Array**
+Write a C++ program to find the minimum and maximum distance between two numbers in an array.

+### 124. **Sort Array in Ascending and Descending Order**
+Take input of 10 numbers from the user, then sort and print them in both ascending and descending order.

+### 125. **Reverse Array**
+Take an array of 5 numbers from the user and print them in reverse order.

+### 126. **Second Greatest Float Number**
+Write a C++ program that prompts the user to enter 10 float numbers.
+The program should determine and display the second greatest number among the entered numbers.
+If there is no distinct second greatest number (i.e., all numbers are the same or there is only one unique number), inform the user accordingly.

+### 127. **Smallest to Greatest in Array**
+Take 10 numbers from the user, find the smallest number in the array, and replace it with the greatest number.
+Then print the updated array.

+### 128. **Most Occurring Element in Array**
+Take 10 numbers from the user, then display the most frequently occurring element along with its frequency.

+### 129. **Sum of Left Diagonal of Matrix**
+Write a C++ program to generate the sum of the left diagonal of a matrix.

+### 130. **Duplicate Values in 2D Array**
+Write a C++ program to find duplicate values in a 2D array.

+### 131. **Move Negative Elements to End of Array**
+Write a C++ program to move all negative elements of an array of integers to the end of the array without changing the order of the positive and negative elements.

+### 132. **Store and Display Temperature of Cities**
+Write a C++ program to store the temperature of two different cities for a week and display it.
+Also, find which city had the hottest temperature during the week.

+### 133. **Transpose of 3x3 Matrix**
+Write a C++ program to generate the transpose of a 3x3 matrix.

+### 134. **Array of Student Names**
+Write a C++ program that initializes an array with the names of 30 students.
+The program should iterate through the array and print each student's name along with their corresponding roll number (starting from 1).
+The output should be in the format: "Student name is [Name], roll no is [Roll Number]."

 ## 📋 Topics Covered

 ### 1. **Basics of C++**